|I’m pleased to announce that we’re offering a 10% discount on calming collars here on IBD Kitties. If you don’t

 summer.
 If you have any questions about them let me know.

-(thank you Barb for this link) Something that may help some IBD kitties and others as well.
-Cerenia is used for
+Something that may help some IBD kitties and others as well.
+Cerenia is used for vomiting/nausea, but they're

-vomiting/nausea, but they're realizing it has anti-inflammatory properties.
-It may be worth looking into, possibly to
+realizing it has anti-inflammatory properties.
+It may be worth looking into, possibly to help reduce prednisone.

 I Couldn’t Live Without: Cerenia